shrddr/DatalogConvert/readme.md

 #### Requirements

-I'm doing the import from a clean remote node and the only thing I had to install is `6.00.00-FTHistorian-SE-DVD\Redist\Enterprise\piapi_X64.msi`.
+Requirements: when running the import from a clean remote node the only thing I had to install is `6.00.00-FTHistorian-SE-DVD\Redist\Enterprise\piapi_X64.msi`.
 On the server node it should be installed by default.

 Don't forget to add write permissions (assign `piadmin` user) to remote IP address (SMT > Security > Mappings & Trusts).
-You can also limit access by process name `dat2E`.
-It's whatever you put into ` piut_setprocname ` trimmed to 4 chars plus the `E` symbol (ethernet?).
+You can also limit access by process name `dat2E` .
+That is whatever you put into ` piut_setprocname ` trimmed to 4 chars plus the `E` symbol (ethernet?).
 If the connection is not successful check SMT > Operation > Message Logs.

-You still have to create all Historian points before the import.
+You still have to create all Historian points before the import, described earlier.
 If you use a fresh archive, stop incoming real-time data collection, and specify reasonable compression options (`CompDev`) for each point, the imported data should be compressed on the fly.

 #### Usage